waffleio/getting-started-with-waffle/README.md

 **Waffle helps teams better plan, organize, and track the work they're doing in GitHub.**

 ## Where to Start
-New to GitHub?
+### New to GitHub?
 All you need to do to get started with Waffle & GitHub is an account. it's easy!

-- Go to GitHub.com and click sign up to get started.
+Go to GitHub.com and click sign up to get started.
 ![gettingstarted2-signup-with-github](https://cloud.githubusercontent.com/assets/100216/9797189/ea3a5d90-57c7-11e5-8a34-7e11d9553c86.gif)

-Want more?
-Start with this two part guide:
+*Want to learn more about GitHub?
+Start with this two part guide.*
 - [GitHub for Beginners - Part 1](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1)
 - [GitHub for Beginners - Part 2](http://readwrite.com/2013/10/02/github-for-beginners-part-2)

+### Once you have a GitHub account, you're ready to use Waffle

+Navigate to [Waffle.io](http://waffle.io) and click "Sign up" or "Get Started".
+Choose whether you want to use Waffle for a Public or Private repository.
+To read more about the permissions we need and why, see our [documentation](https://github.com/waffleio/waffle.io/wiki/FAQs#oauth-permissions).

 ## Invite your team
 Waffle [moves work in progress for you](https://github.com/waffleio/waffle.io/wiki/FAQs#autoworktracking) in certain cases, but it works best if everyone on your team has logged in to Waffle at least once.
 (Otherwise, we use your user name to move work for others.)